Cafeteria Sample Clauses

 Cafeteria.
 19.1 Whenever cafeteria facilities are to be utilized for food preparation, or food distribution, a cafeteria employee shall be in the kitchen.

 Cafeteria.
-A cafeteria located in the Building is made available to Tenant and other tenants of the Project.
-The cafeteria is operated by a third party operator.
-The costs (including, without limitation, rental subsidies, if any, costs of electricity, gas, water and other utilities) associated with the cafeteria, whether operated by Landlord or a third party operator, shall in any event be included in Operating Expenses.
-The provisions of Article 9 shall fully apply in connection with use of the cafeteria by Tenant or any other Tenant Party (as defined in Article 9).
-Without limitation of the preceding sentence, Tenant shall hold Landlord and its agents, successors and assigns, including its Project Manager, harmless from and indemnify Landlord and its agents, successors and assigns, including its Project Manager, against any and all Claims (as defined in Article 9) to the extent arising from (a) the acts or omissions of Tenant or any other Tenant Party in, on or about the cafeteria, or (b) any accident, injury or damage, howsoever and by whomsoever caused, to any Tenant Party, occurring in, on or about the cafeteria, except to the extent caused by the gross negligence or willful misconduct of Landlord.
-Landlord may prescribe rules and regulations for the use of the cafeteria, including, without limitation, with respect to reservations for meetings and other functions.
+A cafeteria located in Building 3 is made available to Tenant and other tenants of the Project.
+The cafeteria is operated by a third party operator with whom Tenant directly contracts.
+Concurrently with the mutual execution and delivery of this Lease, Tenant shall assign to Landlord its contract with the cafeteria operator, and thereafter Landlord shall arrange for the operation of the cafeteria through such operator or such other operator as Landlord shall elect from time to time.
+The reasonable costs (including, without limitation, rental subsidies, if any) associated with the operation of the cafeteria, whether operated by Landlord or a third party operator, shall in any event be included in Operating Expenses.
+The costs of renovating the cafeteria shall not be included in Operating Expenses.
+The provisions of Article 9 shall fully apply in connection with use of the cafeteria by Tenant or any other Tenant Party.
+Without limitation of the preceding sentence, Tenant shall hold Landlord and the other Indemnitees harmless from and indemnify the Indemnitees against any and all Claims to the extent arising from (a) the acts or omissions of Tenant or any other Tenant Party in, on or about the cafeteria, or (b) any accident, injury or damage, howsoever and by whomsoever caused, to any Tenant Party, occurring in, on or about the cafeteria.
+Landlord may prescribe rules and regulations for the use of the cafeteria, including, without limitation, with respect to reservations for meetings and other permitted functions, and Landlord shall endeavor to accommodate Tenant’s requests to use the cafeteria for meetings and other permitted functions.
 Tenant’s use of the cafeteria shall be conditioned upon Tenant’s observance of such rules and regulations.
-Tenant acknowledges that the cafeteria may, from time to time, be temporarily closed during the Term including, without limitation, closures due to (i) remodeling, improvement work or repair work, (ii) changes in the cafeteria operator, (iii) cessation of operations by the cafeteria operator, (iv) compliance with applicable Law, (v) casualty or condemnation and (vi) matters beyond Landlord’s reasonable control.
-Landlord shall use its good faith efforts to reasonably address and remediate any reasonable complaints by Tenant with respect to odors emitting from the cafeteria.
+The cafeteria shall remain in operation during the initial term of this Lease, provided, however, that Tenant acknowledges that the cafeteria may, from time to time, be temporarily closed during the initial term of this Lease (or any renewal term) including without limitation closures due to (i) remodeling, improvement work or repair work, (ii) changes in the cafeteria operator, (iii) cessation of operations by the cafeteria operator, (iv) compliance with applicable law, (v) casualty or condemnation and (vi) matters beyond Landlord’s reasonable control.

 Cafeteria.
 Employees shall be given a copy of their final evaluation after the evaluation is performed.